-Standardized, or age-adjusted rates, take into account shifts in the population age distribution over time.
-The age-adjusted death rate for preventable injuries decreased 53% from 1903 to 2016 – from 99.4 to 47.2 deaths per 100,000 people.
+Standardized (or age-adjusted) rates take into account shifts in the population age distribution over time.
+The age-adjusted death rate for preventable injuries decreased 36% from 1903 to 2021 – from 99.4 to 63.3 deaths per 100,000 people.
 The adjusted rates shown in the charts are standardized to the year 2000 U.S. population.

 The table shows the change in the age distribution of the population since 1910.

-Since they became available in the late 1920s, work sector age-adjusted rates for preventable injury-related deaths have declined steadily.
-Home and public sector rates also fell from the 1920s through the 1980s, but since 1992, both have increased.
+Since they became available in the late 1920s, work sector age-adjusted rates for preventable injury-related deaths declined steadily for decades.
+Starting in 2010, rates have been stable.
+Home and public sector rates also fell from the 1920s through the 1980s; but since 1992, both have increased.

 United States population, selected years